johnbeve/PHI-696/Project 4/JCheung-P4-README.md

 **Description:**

 ```
 You are a beginning SPARQL queryist and must learn the first four basic SPARQL query forms.
-These four query forms will lay the foundation of your query artistry.
+These four query forms will lay the foundation of your query artistry and act as “offensive” moves, i.e. action-forward tools.
 Construct one SPARQL query that utilizes all four SPARQL query forms: SELECT, CONSTRUCT, ASK, and DESCRIBE.

 Hint: You may query any data set.
 However, the four query forms must be used on the same data set.